GREVIO and the evaluation process

 GREVIO carries out evaluations on a country-by-country basis.
 You can check the status of the reporting process in your country here.

 GREVIO is interested in gaining information from various sources, in order to have a broader picture of the implementation of the Convention.
-Two types of reports are sent out to the GREVIO.
+It receives two types of reports:

-- The shadow report gives an overview of the Convention implementation from the perspective of NGO(s) working in the field.
-Shadow reports are very valuable sources of information, enabling different perspectives to be considered for evaluation.
+• Shadow reports give an overview of the Convention implementation from the perspective of NGO(s) working in the field and enable GREVIO to consider different perspectives for evaluation.

 After the evaluation procedure has started, there are six steps in the process:

-- Reporting to GREVIO and information gathering; the state report is submitted to the GREVIO.
+1. Reporting to GREVIO and information gathering: The state report is submitted to GREVIO.
 Shadow reports can also be sent out in this phase, but are not limited to it.
 In this phase, GREVIO is also collecting information and may reach out to organisations asking specific questions.

 Want to learn more?
 We have answered some questions relating to GREVIO reporting here.